4lch3my/WriteUps/TryHackMe/TryHackMe - ToolsRUs/README.md

 2023/03/09 01:00:46 Finished
 ===============================================================
 ```
-Time to visit all the directorys.
+Time to visit all the directory's.
 Let's go!
 <br>

 Fist the main page: `http://MACHINE_IP/`.
 Empty!